SingleManTH/agiletoolkit.org/docs/overview/application.md

 There are other more specialised APIs for installers and REST requests.

-API classes descend from AbstractView, because they are generally used to create output.
+API classes descend from `AbstractView`, because they are generally used to create output.